Alexander Galich (writer)

-Alexander Arkadievich Galich (Алекса́ндр Арка́дьевич Га́лич, born Alexander Ginzburg, 19 October 1918 – 15 December 1977) was a Soviet poet, screenwriter, playwright, singer-songwriter, and dissident.
+Alexander Arkadievich Galich (Алекса́ндр Арка́дьевич Га́лич, born Alexander Aronovich Ginzburg, 19 October 1918 – 15 December 1977) was a Soviet poet, screenwriter, playwright, singer-songwriter, and dissident.

 Biography

 Galich is a pen name, an abbreviation of his last name, first name, and patronymic: Ginzburg Alexander Arkadievich.
 He was born on 19 October 1918 in Ekaterinoslav (then Dnipropetrovsk and now Dnipro), Ukraine, into a family of Jewish intellectuals.
 His father, Aron Samoilovich Ginzburg, was an economist, and his mother, Fanni Borisovna Veksler, worked in a music conservatory.
 For most of his childhood he lived in Sevastopol.
 Before World War II, he entered the Gorky Literary Institute, then moved to Konstantin Stanislavski's Operatic-Dramatic Studio, and then to the Studio-Theatre of Alexei Arbuzov and Valentin Pluchek (in 1939).

 He wrote plays and screenplays, and in the late 1950s, he started to write songs and sing them accompanying himself on his guitar.
 Influenced by the Russian city romance tradition and the art of Alexander Vertinsky, Galich developed his own voice within the genre.
 He practically single-handedly created the genre of "bard song".
 Many of his songs spoke of the Second World War and the lives of concentration camp inmates—subjects which Vladimir Vysotsky also began tackling at around the same time.
 They became popular with the public and were made available via magnitizdat.

 His first songs, though rather innocent politically, nevertheless were distinctly out of tune with the official Soviet aesthetics.
 They marked a turning point in Galich's creative life, since before this, he was a quite successful Soviet man of letters.
 This turn was also brought about by the aborted premiere of his play Matrosskaya Tishina written for the newly opened Sovremennik Theatre.
 The play, already rehearsed, was banned by censors, who claimed that the author had a distorted view of the role of Jews in the Great Patriotic War.
 This incident was later described by Galich in the story Generalnaya Repetitsiya (Dress Rehearsal).